Seminar: Artificial Intelligence in Radiology: Applications and Research

 Dec 13 Causality and Bias Causality and Bias in deep learning with medical imaging.
 Dr. Elodie Germani Castro, Daniel C., Ian Walker, and Ben Glocker.
 “Causality matters in medical imaging.”
 Nature Communications 11.1 (2020): 3673.
 (PDF), Jones, Charles, et al. “A causal perspective on dataset bias in machine learning for medical imaging.”
 Nature Machine Intelligence 6.2 (2024): 138-146 (PDF)

-Jan 24 Student Paper Presentations (3) Continuation of student presentations.
+Jan 24 Student Paper Presentations (1) Student presentations.

 Learning Format